 Controlled exports of goods and technologies

 Export controls on both tangible and intangible goods and technology focus on the transfer or export across Australia's sovereign borders.
-Therefore, the controls do not apply when supply occurs wholly within Australia.

 Controlled goods and technologies include: